Melomaniash/Frostware.Pipe/README.md

 # Basics
-Pip extends all objects with the Pipe method, whether it be a string, an int or a class.
+Frostware.Pipe extends all objects with the Pipe method, whether it be a string, an int or a class.
 Everything can be pipped.

 ```cs
 "Hello".Pipe()